ThoughtWorksInc/DeepDarkFantasy/README.md

 Can we make the language modular and extensible so all people can write all sorts of Chuck Norris move into the language?

-**Yes Yes Yes!** The whole language is structured in a way very similar to [finally tagless](http://okmij.org/ftp/tagless-final/JFP.pdf), and [object algebra](https://www.cs.utexas.edu/~wcook/Drafts/2012/ecoop2012.pdf).

-So, it is possible to add new operation/constructor, and still retain type safety.
+**Yes Yes Yes!** The whole language is structured in [finally tagless style](http://okmij.org/ftp/tagless-final/JFP.pdf), so, it is possible to add new operation/constructor, and still retain type safety.

 In fact, there isn't even a core language!
 All feature(function, double, back propagation, pretty printing) is added as ordinary plugin so you can extend/subset the language as you can wish.